Yoneda Lemma for Simplicial Spaces: Left Fibrations and the Covariant Model Structure

 \subsection{The Covariant Model Structure}

-In this section let $X$ be a fixed object in $s\s$.
-We now define a new model structure on the category $s\s_{/X}$, which we call the {\it covariant model structure}.
-The goal should be that the fibrant objects are the left fibrations over $X$.
-In order to build such a model structure, we localize the Reedy model structure on $s\s_{/X}$ (Definition \ref{Def Induced model structure}) with respect to the appropriate maps.
+Let $X$ be a simplicial space.
+In this subsection we define a model structure on the over-category $\ss_{/X}$, the {\it covariant model structure}, which has fibrant objects left fibrations over $X$ (\cref{The Covariant Model Structure}).
+We end the subsection by giving a useful criterion for determining covariant equivalences, generalizing deformation retracts from classical homotopy theory (\cref{the:def retract covariant equiv}).

-\begin{theone} There is a unique model structure on the category $s\s_{/X}$, called the covariant model structure and denoted by $(s\s_{/X})^{cov}$, which satisfies the following conditions: \begin{enumerate} \item It is a simplicial model category. \item The fibrant objects are the left fibrations over $X$. \item Cofibrations are monomorphisms. \item A map $f: A \to B$ over $X$ is a weak equivalence if
+\begin{theone} Let $X$ be a simplicial space.
+There is a unique simplicial left proper model structure on the over-category $\ss_{/X}$, called the covariant model structure and denoted by $(\ss_{/X})^{cov}$, which satisfies the following conditions: \begin{enumerate} \item The fibrant objects are the left fibrations over $X$. \item Cofibrations are monomorphisms. \item A map $f: A \to B$ over $X$ is a weak equivalence if

-is an equivalence for every left fibration $L \to X$. \item A weak equivalence (covariant fibration) between fibrant objects is a level-wise equivalence (Reedy fibration). \end{enumerate} \end{theone}
+is a Kan equivalence for every left fibration $L \to X$. \item A weak equivalence (covariant fibration) between fibrant objects is a level-wise equivalence (Reedy fibration). \end{enumerate} \end{theone}

 \begin{proof} Let $\mathcal{L}$ be the collection of maps of the following form